Top Of The Food Chain: Do Orcas Have Predators?

 do orcas have predators

-These wolves of the sea are notorious for their formidable hunting skills.
-They are incredibly intelligent and use this to their advantage to hunt seals, penguins, fish, and more.
+These “wolves of the sea” possess formidable hunting skills and are incredibly intelligent, using their large brains to their advantage to hunt seals, penguins, fish, and more.

 Let’s take a look…